22 min read

 In practical terms:

-• Value above that allowance is expected to receive 50% relief, which can create an effective 20% inheritance-tax charge on the excess value (subject to the final rules in force at the time of death).
+• Qualifying property above that level receives 50% relief, which can create an effective 20% inheritance-tax charge on the excess.

-The headline question is no longer just “Does BPR apply?” but “How much 100% relief is realistically available in this estate, under the rules in force at the time?”
+The headline question is no longer just “Does BPR apply?”
+It is also: “How much 100% relief is available, what happens above that level, and does the Will plan still work if the business is sold or restructured later?”

 A short note on AIM and ISA wrappers